 But Isabel was not willing to be defeated without presenting a battle and when Despenser took these radical measures against her person, the queen became convinced that she had to cut herself for the sake.

 She went to France and, with the help of her brother and the opponents of Edward II, assembled an army with which to fight her husband.

 Keeping his lover, Roger Mortimer, by his side, he took the kingdom of Edward II in a «lightning» campaign.

 The whole Despenser family … executed

-Several months after the beginning of his confinement, the king was assassinated in the castle of Berkeley, supposedly by orders of the queen and his lover, according to the legend, introducing him a red-hot iron through the anus, so that he did not leave paw print.
+Several months after the beginning of his confinement, the king was killed in Berkeley Castle, allegedly on the orders of the queen and her lover, according to legend, introducing a red-hot iron through the anus, so that he would not leave paw print.

-While never regretting the loss of her Mortimer, Isabel became increasingly religious and died in 1358.
+Without ever regretting the loss of her Mortimer, Isabel became increasingly religious and died in 1358.